LSSTDESC/CLCosmo_Sim/README.md

 Authors: C. Payerne (constantin.payerne@gmail.com), Z. Zhang et al. + the LSST Dark Energy Science Collaboration

 This repository is dedicated to the analysis of the redMaPPer mass-richness relation in the LSST DESC DC2 simulations from a cluster weak gravitational lensing and abundance perspective.
-We detai below the main features of the CLCosmo_Sim code.
+We detail below the main features of the LSST DESC CLCosmo_Sim code.

 This repository is associated to the [DESC project 380](https://portal.lsstdesc.org/DESCPub/app/PB/show_project?pid=380).